greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/pgvector/pgvector.html.md

-cosine_distance(vector, vector) → double precision | Computes the cosine distance inner_product(vector, vector) → double precision | Computes the inner product l2_distance(vector, vector) → double precision | Computes the Euclidean distance vector_dims(vector) → integer | Returns the number of dimensions
+cosine_distance(vector, vector) → double precision | Computes the cosine distance inner_product(vector, vector) → double precision | Computes the inner product l2_distance(vector, vector) → double precision | Computes the Euclidean distance l1_distance(vector, vector) → double precision | Computes the taxicab distance vector_dims(vector) → integer | Returns the number of dimensions
 vector_norm(vector) → double precision | Computes the Euclidean norm

 ### <a id="agg_funcs"></a>vector Aggregate Functions

-`pgvector` provides the following aggregate function for the `vector` data type:
+`pgvector` provides the following aggregate functions for the `vector` data type:

 Function | Description
 --- | ---
 avg(vector) → vector | Computes the arithmetic mean
+sum(vector) → vector | Computes the sum of the vector elements

 ## <a id="Using"></a>Using the pgvector Module